Services for Children

-Your child uses very little verbal language by 2 years old or later, for example:
+Your toddler uses very little verbal language by 2 years old or later, for example:

 - By age 2, your child should have a vocabulary over 200 words and combine 2 words together (e.g. “Eat cookie”).